-In terms of efficiency and ROI (return on investment), it will therefore be preferable to place your google ads on 100 keywords that each generate 10 visits rather than a single keyword that generates 100 visits.
+In terms of efficiency and ROI, it will therefore be preferable to place your google ads on 100 keywords that each generate 10 visits rather than a single keyword that generates 100 visits.

 Another reason why you should use the long tail is that it allows you to widen the top of your conversion tunnel.

 Regularly publishing quality articles in the blog part of your site is the best way to multiply the number of pages and therefore the number of keywords for which this site will be referenced.
 By increasing the number of entry points to your site, and by judiciously linking the pages of your site together, you can more easily encourage visitors to stay on your site and guide them towards your offer and the calls to action (email, telephone…) that allow you to create interactions with them.